Students with Mobility Difficulties

 - Union House, the place where you can buy food, drinks, study supplies, do banking etc., is fully accessible for wheelchair users.

-- The disability liaison is located near Union House.
+- Student Equity and Disability Support is located At Stop 1, on the corner of Grattan and Swanston streets.
 If you face any difficulties at the University, you can go there and ask the staff for help.

 About this Guide